-Ethical Advice
+Ethical advice

 Scientific policy advice in the field of bioethics has become increasingly important in Germany since the mid-1980s.
 This is due to developments in the life sciences which, for example in the field of genetic engineering, open up new options for action that are difficult or impossible to handle with existing legal regulations.
 To some extent, these developments challenge human self-understanding and create a genuine need for ethical guidance.
 In a pluralistic society there is no generally accepted moral authority, so that such orientation can only be gained through public discourse.
 Therefore, the bioethical debate is no longer conducted only by experts and politicians as part of the legislative process, but has been placed on a broad societal foundation.